governifyauditor/goldenflow-showcase-project/README.md

 4. Finish 4 stories on PT.

 ### Merge PR - Deliver story
 5. Merge 2 PR (1 having the id on the name, 1 not having).
-Please, check Heroku or wait 5 minutes between each merge to ensure it is deployed in time.
+Please, check Heroku or wait 5 minutes between each merge to ensure it is deployed before adding new changes.
 6. Deliver 4 stories.